-In accordance with the AMS code of procedures Section XIII, Article 3(7) and pursuant to AMS Bylaw 14(9), Active Members of the Society who are not eligible for the exclusive services of the health and dental plan and the U-Pass due to their special fee exemption status, may Opt-In to the Society’s fees in order to receive the aforementioned benefits.
+In accordance with the AMS code of procedures Section XIII, Article 3(7) and pursuant to AMS Bylaw 14(9), Active Members of the Society who are not eligible for the exclusive services of the Health and Dental Plan and the U-Pass program due to their special fee exemption status, may Opt-In to the Society’s fees in order to receive the aforementioned benefits.

 How to Opt-In

-For the Summer terms, students can submit opt-in requests up to two weeks before the start of the relevant term.
-For opt-in requests outside of this timeline (e.g. in the middle of the semester, or summer) please contact firstname.lastname@example.org
+For opt-in requests outside of this timeline (e.g. in the middle of the semester, or summer) please contact: firstname.lastname@example.org

 For any questions, or further information on Opt-in’s, Opt-outs or Subsidies, please contact email@example.com

 The Finance Department administers AMS funds to assist students, clubs, and constituencies with innovative projects.
-All AMS fund applications are available online through AMS Clubhouse, accessed using your CWL.
+All AMS fund applications are available below.
 Please note, in order for the applicant to receive the fund if approved, the applicant will have to provide us with: